The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Abstract

 \section{Abstract}

 With the large-scale integration of electric vehicles (EVs) in the distribution grid, the unpredictable nature of EV charging introduces considerable uncertainties to the grid's real-time operations.
 This can exacerbate load fluctuations, compromise power quality, and pose risks to the grid's stability and security.
 However, due to their dual role as controllable loads and energy storage devices, EVs have the potential to mitigate these fluctuations, balance the variability of renewable energy sources, and provide ancillary services that support grid stability.
 By leveraging the bidirectional flow of information and energy in smart grids, the adverse effects of EV charging can be minimized and even converted into beneficial outcomes through effective real-time management strategies.
 This paper explores the negative impacts of EV charging on the distribution system's real-time operations and outlines methods to transform these challenges into positive contributions.
-Additionally, it provides an in-depth analysis of the real-time management system for EV charging, focusing on state estimation and management strategies.
+Additionally, it provides an in-depth analysis of the real-time EV management system, focusing on state estimation, system frameworks, performance improvement and emerging technologies.

+\begin{highlights} \item A detailed analysis of EV real-time management system is presented. \item The grid management strategies to reverse negative impacts from EV integration to positive outcomes are discussed. \item Real-time state estimation and major system frameworks supporting the real-time management system are analyzed. \item System performance improvement methods and emerging topics are reviewed.